-- Sexually active women age ≤ 24 years of age are to be screened annually regardless of other risk factors. - Anyone over age 14 who is at increased risk of infection (e.g. those who have a new sex partner, more than one sex partner, a sex partner with concurrent partners, or a sex partner who has a sexually transmitted infection (STI) are recommended to be screened every three (3) to six (6) months. - Sexually active men who have sex with other men are recommended to be screened every three (3) to six (6) months. - Follow up testing 3 months after treatment for anyone who previously tested positive for chlamydia or gonorrhea. - Follow up testing 14 days after treatment for anyone who previously tested positive for pharyngeal gonorrhea.
+- Sexually active women aged ≤ 24 years of age are to be screened annually regardless of other risk factors. - Anyone who is at increased risk of infection (e.g., those who have a new sex partner, more than one sex partner, a sex partner with concurrent partners, or a sex partner who has a sexually transmitted infection (STI)) is recommended to be screened at least annually or every three (3) to six (6) months. - Sexually active men who have sex with other men are recommended to be screened at least annually or every three (3) to six (6) months if at increased risk, such as MSM on PrEP, with HIV infection, or if they or their sexual partners have multiple partners. - Follow-up testing 3 months after treatment for anyone who previously tested positive for chlamydia or gonorrhea. - Sexually active persons living with HIV, screened at first HIV evaluation, and at least annually thereafter. - Follow-up testing 14 days after treatment for anyone who previously tested positive for pharyngeal gonorrhea.